Bioconductor/UseBioconductor/README.md

 central _GenomicRanges_ infrastructure.
 The afternoon provides approaches to common challenges -- working with large data, placing statistical results in biological context, and effectively and reliably communicating results with other team members.
+The course combines lectures with extensive hands-on practicals; participants are required to bring a laptop with wireless internet access and a modern version of the Chrome or Safari web browser.

 Schedule (tentative)
 --------------------